ssenmosip/mosip-temp-documentation/FRS-Partner-Management.md

 1. Generates Partner Manager ID as per default Partner Manger ID generation logic as defined below:
    * Partner Manager ID should only be numeric
    * Partner Manager ID generated should be of length of 2 digits (The partner manager is assigned one per policy group.
 The no of policy groups for a country will be only a max of say 40)
    * Partner Manager ID length should be configurable.
-(Note : Partner Manager should start with the first no with the defined digits for a count of 50)
+(Note: Partner Manager should start with the first no with the defined digits for a count of 50)
    * Each new Partner Manager ID should be incremented by 1 for each new request
    * Partner Manager ID generation should start from 10 for the default length
    * Each generated ID should be unique